Become more active, healthier and fitter, and help promote our profession.

 To participate, you will first sign up to our newsletter.
 Once you’ve subscribed, you’ll receive a link to our challenge on Endomondo.
 All miles must be collected using Endomondo.
 You can collect miles running the Endomondo app, by uploading a .gpx file, or by adding workouts manually (without geo location).
 Emails from us will be limited to important updates.
 You can cancel your subscription at any time.
 Your privacy is as important to us as it is to you and we’ll keep your emails safe.

-I am the Lead Translator and Talent Manager at The Translators, and offer complete language solutions for clients in Marketing, IT, Digitization and Industry 4.0.
+I am a translator and web designer and operate under the business name Mrs. Divi.
+Aside from web design, I offer complete language solutions for clients in Marketing, IT, Digitization and Industry 4.0.
 Originally from the U.S., I moved to Europe in 1993.
-Before I started my family, I was an active kick boxer and enjoyed many sports, including climbing, swimming and working out in the gym.
+Before I started my family, I was an active kickboxer and enjoyed many sports, including climbing, swimming and working out in the gym.
 Nowadays, as a busy entrepreneur and mom of three, I collect miles by bike and on foot.
-I love cooking and eating healthy food and of course all things marketing.

 Cycling has always been a huge part of my life.
-When I can’t sit in the saddle, I put on my hiking shoes and enjoy the solitude of nature on the way to a magnificient mountain top.
+When I can’t sit in the saddle, I put on my hiking shoes and enjoy the solitude of nature on the way to a magnificent mountaintop.
 The longer, the better because nothing beats the view of a starry sky during a clear night.
 I’ve participated several times in the 1,000 Miles Challenge, here in the Czech Republic and that gave me the idea for this challenge.
-When I’m not out cycling or hiking, I’m standing at my desk at ZTranslations, translating marketing, legal and commercial text.
+When I’m not out cycling or hiking, I’m standing at my desk at The Bohemian Copy, translating marketing, legal and commercial text.

 News from the 1,000,000 Miles Challenge, featured participants, highlights and incentives.
 It’s all in the blog.